2026 Minnesota in Winter, A Wonderland of Owls and Other Raptors

 Meals

 Breakfast will be at the hotel.
 Lunch may be boxed or, when available, at mom-and-pop cafes or sandwich shops.
-Most dietary restrictions (plant-based diets, gluten-free, etc.) can be accommodated at the hotels and lodges, however, we will be spending time in towns that may not have the food choices of larger cities.
+Most dietary restrictions (plant-based diets, gluten-free, etc.) can be accommodated at the hotels and lodges, however, we will be spending time in towns that may not offer the food choices of larger cities.
 We recommend packing personal snacks if you have dietary restrictions or allergies.
 Please inform us of any dietary requirements due to medical or personal restrictions.

 Because the sun sets quite early this far north—generally around 5:00 PM—our birding days are not long.
 Dinner is by far our most relaxing meal of the day, usually at a restaurant close to our hotel, often beginning with a social/cocktail hour as we review the day's adventures and photographs and complete a checklist of our sightings.